Oil loses ground on pessimism over U.S.-China trade talks

 U.S. energy companies last week reduced the number of oil rigs operating for a fourth week in a row, putting the rig count down for an eighth consecutive month.

-Source: Reuters (Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson)
+Source: Reuters (Additional reporting by Aaron Sheldrick in Tokyo; Editing by Dale Hudson and Louise Heavens)